| |

 Duerloo Survives the Weather

 Bad weather greeted 140 riders at the start of the 1935 Tour of Flanders in Gent.
-The wind and rain caused half the field to abandon by mid-race.
-Defending champion Gaston Rebry pushed the pace of a 6 rider breakaway through wind off the North Sea in Oostend.
-Rebry and Cornelius Leemans rode away from the rest of the breakaway in Kortrijk.
-A puncture slowed Rebry but after a hard effort caught the solo Leemans on the climb of the Kwaremont.
+The wind and rain caused half the field to abandon by the midway point of the race.
+Defending champion Gaston Rebry pushed the pace of a 6 rider breakaway through the strong winds off the North Sea in Oostend.
+Rebry and Cornelius Leemans rode away from the rest of the breakaway later in Kortrijk.
+A puncture slowed Rebry but after a hard effort caught the solo Leemans on the climb of the Oude Kwaremont.
 Steadily a chase group of 8 closed on the two and reconnected in the closing kilometers.
-Into Wetteren Louis Duerloo launched a brilliant attack to win the sprint and take the 1935 Tour of Flanders.
+Into the finish in Wetteren Louis Duerloo launched a brilliant attack to win the sprint and take the 1935 Tour of Flanders.

-Special Note: From the beginning of the Tour of Flanders the popularity of the race grew.
+SPECIAL NOTE: From the beginning of the Tour of Flanders the popularity of the race grew.
 In the late 1920's anyone with a car or motorbike could follow the race.
 In the mid-30's the caravans were so large they were very dangerous.
-During the 1935 race a press car collided with a trolley causing several deaths.
-The promoters were force to increase mobile police to keep cars from following the race.
+A press car collided with a trolley causing several deaths during the 1935 race.
+The promoters were force to increase mobile police to keep cars from directly following the race.

 1.